ShockJake/Algorithms-and-Data-Structures/Graph/readme.md

 ## Class MatrixGraph

-Class MatrixGraph is a class that represents a hash set and has such methods and constructors:
+Class MatrixGraph is a class that represents a graph and has such methods and constructors:

 ````c++
     // Constrctor